-- Strengthen our policy, strategy, and contractual controls through the introduction of a Human Rights Policy and a Procurement and Ethical Trading Policy. - Develop an initial high-level assessment of the supply chain, identifying direct suppliers, labour providers, and contractors to identify low, medium, and high-risk suppliers, paving the way for the identification of indirect suppliers. - All supply chain partners to sign up to a Supplier Code of Conduct containing a requirement for their continued commitment to the eradication of modern slavery. - Train and advise all our people in the purpose and principles of the Camira Code of Conduct and Supplier Code of Conduct, to ensure clear expectations about our approach to compliance and ethical issues. - Publication of a 2022 sustainability report outlining what Camira has achieved so far and how it aims to leave a lasting positive legacy in the society, the economy and the environments in which it operates.
+- Strengthen our policy, strategy, and contractual controls through a review of the Corporate Social Responsibility Policy, and the introduction of a Human Rights Policy. - Develop an initial high-level mapping and risk assessment of the supply chain, identifying direct suppliers, labour providers, and contractors to identify low, medium, and high-risk suppliers, paving the way for the identification of indirect suppliers. - All supply chain partners to sign up to a Supplier Code of Conduct containing a requirement for their continued commitment to the eradication of modern slavery. - Train and advise all our people in the purpose and principles of the Camira Code of Conduct and Supplier Code of Conduct, to ensure clear expectations about our approach to compliance and ethical issues. - Consider opportunities to join multi-stakeholder initiatives with the aims of collaborating and sharing information about matters concerning human rights in the textile industry.